apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/tools.md

 ## build

 The `build` command builds the project as a .bar file.
-You can build your app in either release mode (which produces a signed .bar file) or in debug mode (which produces an unsigned .bar file).
+You can build the app in either release mode (which produces a signed .bar file) or in debug mode (which produces an unsigned .bar file).

 ### Build your project in release mode